Roomify/docs/bat/drupal/displaying_availability.rst

 Interacting with Calendars
 --------------------------
 These calendars are currently display-only.
-You cannot interact with the events (that can only happen on the administration side of things); however, by changing the widgets at the code level you can easily make then interactive - Roomify is `available for commercial services or enterprise support around the use of BAT <https://roomify.us/get-started>`_
+You cannot interact with the events (that can only happen on the administration side of things); however, by changing the widgets at the code level you can easily make them interactive - Roomify is `available for commercial services or enterprise support around the use of BAT <https://roomify.us/get-started>`_